Understanding the Competitive Tool Landscape

 Who Should Choose Klue?

-Klue is the ideal competitive analysis tool for B2B enterprise and mid market companies where sales teams frequently encounter sophisticated competitors.
-It is best suited for product marketing, competitive intelligence, and sales enablement leaders who need to not only gather intel but also ensure it is effectively adopted and used by the field to drive revenue.
+Klue is the ideal competitive analysis tool for B2B enterprise and mid market companies where sales teams frequently face formidable competitors.
+It is best suited for product marketing, competitive intelligence, and sales enablement leaders who need not only to gather intel but also to ensure it is effectively adopted and used by the field to drive revenue.
 If your primary goal is empowering your sales force to win more competitive deals, Klue is purpose built for the job.

 • Website: https://klue.com